 The negatives are that it does not possess the same tone and intonation as a complete professional model.
 The baritone saxophone is the biggest among the commonly used saxophone types, producing the most profound sound.
 The tube must be more curved than the other types to ensure portability.
 As a result, the baritone version has a significantly elongated bell at the base and an intricately twisted neck at the top.

 The baritone saxophone is not as widely used as a solo instrument compared to the alto or tenor saxophone.
-However, it is commonly included in ensembles and big bands and has gained recognition through its appearance on famous tracks such as this incredible rendition of "Moanin" (https://www.youtube.com/watch?v=r52wsQ8gTYo).
+However, it is commonly included in big bands and has gained recognition through its appearance on famous tracks such as this incredible rendition of "Moanin" (https://www.youtube.com/watch?v=r52wsQ8gTYo).
 It should also be noted that Lisa Simpson plays the baritone saxophone.

 You can purchase the baritone saxophone here.